On 14th June 2004, the more than 13 years old record was remarkably improved:

 Thus the question arises: why did Roger Banks published the artifically enlarged orphan (I imputed he knew this fact)?

-At the Universite de Bordeaux I, Jean Hardouin-Duparc found a second and third orphan by computer search in 1973.
+At the Universite de Bordeaux I, Jean Hardouin-Duparc found a second 6x122 and third 6x117 Garden of Eden by computer search in 1973.

-Until end of 20011, Marijn Heule, Christiaan Hartman, Kees Kwekkeboom and Alain Noels from the TU Delft had established by extensive computations the fact, that all Game of Life patterns bounded by a 6x6 rectangle have a predecessor.
+By the end of 2011, Marijn Heule, Christiaan Hartman, Kees Kwekkeboom and Alain Noels from the TU Delft had established by extensive computations the fact, that all Game of Life patterns bounded by a 6x6 rectangle have a predecessor.

 Achim Flammenkamp